Assyrian volunteers: Assault on the Kurdish Fortress of Charah

 Assyrians attacked the Fortress of Charah on March 16, 1918 after the murder of Mar Shimun.
 Simko Shikak, who was responsible for the murder of the Assyrian patriarch Mar Shimun was staying in the fortress.
 The fortress had never been conquered despite numerous attempts by the Iranian government.
 During the battle, Simko was panic stricken after seeing the Assyrians rip apart his forces.
 While the battle was going on, Simko managed to flee, abandoning his men.
 After one day of fighting, the Kurds were decisively defeated.
-It is said that the river in Charah was completely red from the dead Shikak fighters.
+According to sources, Charah was completely red from the dead Shikak fighters.

-After World War 1
+After World War I

 During the peace conferences in Paris in 1919, the Assyrian delegation asked for a state in Diyarbekir Vilayet and northern Mesopotamia in Iraq, others requested a British protectorate in Upper Mesopotamia, northern Mosul, and Urmia.
 This was however rejected by Great Britain and the U.S. delegates.
 The Assyrians tried to retake the region, but the Turks and Kurds objected to the Assyrians desire to retake their ancestral lands in Hakkari, and an attempt to occupy the region by Agha Petros failed.
 In 1924 Turkey formally occupied northern Hakkari and expelled the last Christian inhabitants who still remained in the region.